Switzerland offers one of the most efficient, scenic, and perfect railway systems in the world.

 The reason I’m pointing it out is often when you are in the train station in Switzerland, the way they will be set up is to get to the same platform from underground, one side will have stairs, and one side will have ramps.

-So, just check if you go and see the stairs.
-You don’t have to carry the stroller up.
 You can look across the way, and often there is a ramp or elevators that you can take up.

 Where to Stand On The Platform?